3Hren/msgpack-rust/README.md

 - **Clear error handling**

-  RMP's error system guarantees that you never receive error enum with unreachable variant.
+  RMP's error system guarantees that you never receive an error enum with unreachable variant.

 - **Robust and tested**